williamgilpin/howto/howto_ffmpeg.md

 ### Merge three videos in xy as a mosiac using FFMPEG

-The height and widht parameters have to be calculated very carefully---any extra space will be filled with black thanks to the "color" option below
+The height and width parameters have to be calculated very carefully---any extra space will be filled with black thanks to the "color" option below

 A structured example